juristr/juristr.github.com/_posts/2015-12-10-componentizing-workflow.md

 {% include postads %}

+{% assign message = "Contents are based on Angular version 2+." %}
+{% include warn-notice.html %}

 Yesterday I wrote a tweet about how I usually create components.

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">Great workflow for refactoring unwieldy components :-) <a href="https://t.co/each4c2cm9">https://t.co/each4c2cm9</a></p>&mdash; Kent C. Dodds (@kentcdodds) <a href="https://twitter.com/kentcdodds/status/674692800378568706">December 9, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 A tweet is quite short, so let's take a closer look at such workflow in more detail.
-Also, note that I'm using Angular 2 components here, but this holds in many other contexts as well, Angular 1.x, React,...
+Also, note that I'm using Angular components here, but this holds in many other contexts as well, Angular 1.x, React,...

 When you start a new application, most often you get a static document from your UI design team, or you start from some [predefined template](http://www.getmdl.io/templates/).
 That said, you need to have a strategy for **decomposing that huge static HTML block** into smaller components.